JetBrains/lincheck/docs/topics/introduction.md

    | inc(): 1 | inc(): 1 |
    ```

-Here, Lincheck found an execution that violates atomicity of the `Counter` — two concurrent increments ended
+   Lincheck found an execution that violates the counter atomicity — two concurrent increments ended
-with the same result `1`.
-It means that one increment was lost, and the behavior of the counter is incorrect.
+   with the same result `1`, showing that one of the increment has been lost.

 ## Trace the invalid execution

-Besides the invalid execution results, it is also possible to find the exact interleaving that leads to the error.
-This
+In addition to the invalid execution results, finding the exact interleaving that leads to the error is also possible with Lincheck.
-feature is accessible with the [model checking](testing-strategies.md#model-checking) testing strategy, which examines many different interleavings with a bounded
+The feature is accessible with the [model checking](testing-strategies.md#model-checking) testing mode
-number of context switches.
+that examines numerous executions with a bounded number of context switches.

-1. To switch the testing strategy, replace the `options` type from `StressOptions()` to `ModelCheckingOptions()`.
+1. To switch the testing strategy from stress testing to model checking,
+   replace `StressOptions()` with `ModelCheckingOptions()`.
-   The updated `CounterTest` class will look like this:
+   The updated `CounterTest` implementation is presented below:

    ```kotlin
    import org.jetbrains.kotlinx.lincheck.annotations.Operation